top of page

 The Muslim population may have unknowingly violated the terms of citizenship in America.
 The issue of concern is that the Islamic doctrine may be in contrast to the country's laws and customs.

-For example, the Islamic custom for females to cover themselves so that males would not be tempted by them is contrary to being a citizen.
+For example, the Islamic custom for females to cover themselves so that males would not be tempted by them is contrary to being a citizen in this country.
 A fundamental principle in America is that all people, both male and female, should be treated equally and fairly at all times.
 Behaving otherwise is in direct contrast to the country's principles and values.

 If a particular religious doctrine is opposed to this ideal then people of that religion should not become citizens since they will be unable to fulfill the terms of citizenship.
 The freedom of religion mandate has lower precedence compared to the higher obligations and requirements of the primary principle in America, in that, all people are considered equal.

-If a religious doctrine like Islam prevents a person from fulfilling the terms of citizenship in this country, their dismissal is justified.
+If a religious doctrine like Islam prevents a person from fulfilling the terms of citizenship in this country, they should not become a citizen and their dismissal is justified.

 Jews

-The Jewish population may have violated the terms of citizenship unknowingly.
+The Jewish population may have violated the terms of citizenship in America unknowingly.

 Anti-Americans